-with probability $\overline{p}_i(s,\theta):=p_i(\theta).$ \end{definition}
+with probability $\overline{p}_i(S,\theta):=p_i(\theta)$. \end{definition}

-Random billiards being defined in this way can be interpreted as billiards on a not quite smooth curve whose irregularities are triangular.
-As these irregularities are microscopic, by the Gauss-Bonnet Theorem, we will consider these triangular irregularities as triangles in the Euclidean plane, where the geodesics are straight lines.
+As we have discussed in the Introduction, random billiards maps defined this way can be interpreted as deterministic billiards maps on a not quite smooth curve whose irregularities are represented by isosceles triangles with base angle $\alpha$.
+Since these irregularities are microscopic we can make use of the Gauss-Bonnet Theorem, and hence consider those triangular irregularities as triangles in the Euclidean plane, where the geodesics are straight lines.